Ask any Brooklynite where the best place to be on a warm, sunny, summer Saturday might be and they'll no doubt direct you to Coney Island.

 Today Coney Island is a somewhat antiquated, albeit entertaining curiosity with its amusement park, wooden boardwalk and kitschy hot dog and pizza stands.

-Visitors can also stroll the 3-mile Boardwalk, enjoy a Nathan's hot dog at Surf Avenue, and take a dip in the nearby Atlantic.
+Visitors can also stroll the three-mile Boardwalk, enjoy a Nathan's hot dog at Surf Avenue, and take a dip in the nearby Atlantic.
 The New York Aquarium is also nearby.

 Public, private, and community initiatives continue to make efforts to revive the area and make it safe and enjoyable for all who wish to visit.